dwhworks/dwwikiengine/README.md

 Design Concept
 ==============

-1. Write a wiki-page in markdown, include sql queries into the text.
+1. Write a wiki-page in markdown, include SQL queries into the text.

 2. Display results of a query as table, graph, chart, map... etc.